Chinese penduline tit

-The Chinese penduline tit (Remiz consobrinus) is a bird in the family Remizidae.
+The Chinese penduline tit (Remiz consobrinus) is a species of bird in the family Remizidae.
 The species was first described by Robert Swinhoe in 1870.

-It is found in China, Japan, North Korea, South Korea, and Russia.
+It is native to Manchuria.
 There are 10 species in the family Remizidae.
 They are similar to true tits, but make characteristic penduline nests.
 They inhabit open fields and wetlands.
 They have sharp bill tips and the sexes look alike.

 Description

 The birds are 11 cm in length.
 They are small, pale birds of reedbeds with a fine-pointed bill, often in flocks of 10 to 20.

 Male: Greyish crown and nape.
 Black mask from forehead edged white.
-Chestnut mantle, halfcollar and wing-coverts contrast with dark wings and black tail in flight.
+Chestnut mantle, half-collar and wing-coverts contrast with dark wings and black tail in flight.
 Whitish underparts are marked with buff.

 Female: Mask brown.
 Upperparts browner lacking chestnut.